-Tanzania is a beautiful East African country with Kenya to the north, Mozambique to the south and the Indian Ocean to the east.
+Tanzania is a beautiful East African country with neighbours Kenya to the north and Mozambique to the south and the Indian Ocean to the east.
 It is known for its vibrant culture, wonderful national parks, diverse fauna and flora and of course the great wildebeest migration.
-If you are planning a safari trip to Tanzania then you should find out all about flights to Tanzania, passport requirements, and visa details.
+If you are planning a safari trip to Tanzania then you should find out all about flights to Tanzania, passport and visa requirements.

-There are frequent flights to Tanzania from London and Europe and the flights times are around 11 hours depending on stop-overs.
+There are frequent flights to Tanzania from London and Europe with a flight time of around 11 hours depending on stop-overs.
 From New York, you should expect to travel for about 19 hours, including stopovers.
-It is best to check websites like SkyScanner and Expedia to find out more about how to fly to Tanzania but you should also check with the travel partner you are booking with to get guidance on which airport to fly into for the beginning of your safari.
+It is best to check websites like SkyScanner and Expedia to find out more about how to fly to Tanzania as well as checking with the travel partner you are booking with to get guidance on which airport to fly in to for the beginning of your safari.
 When you book a flight to Tanzania the departure tax is included in the price of the ticket.

-Before booking your tickets you should contact your local Tanzania Embassy to enquire about the entry requirements and any newly introduced policies.
+Before booking your air tickets you should contact your local Tanzania Embassy to enquire about entry requirements and any recently introduced policies.

-- All foreign visitors need a passport that has to be valid for at least six months.
+- All foreign visitors need a passport that is valid for at least six months

 - Most travellers will require a visa but please check to see who is exempt – Tanzania Ministry of Home Affairs http://www.immigration.go.tz./index.php/en/services/visa-information